Understanding Online Payment Risk

 Security of personal data is a growing concern.
-Criminals are always looking at ways of getting this type of information from different sources.
+Criminals are always looking for ways to get this type of information from different sources.
 A vulnerable point of compromise which fraudsters have identified is card financial data that has been collected during the acceptance of cards.
-The Payment Card Industry Data Security Standard (PCI DSS) is a global mandated standard that is supported by Card Schemes to bring a greater level of security to this type of data.
+The Payment Card Industry Data Security Standard (PCI DSS) is a globally mandated standard that is supported by Card Schemes to bring a greater level of security to this type of data.
 This certification is required for every merchant or business accepting credit or debit cards, online or offline.

 All of the above can suffer negative outcomes from recurring issues.
-If these issues occur in large and regular numbers, this can disrupt settlements, and can also result in fines, losing a license and legal implications with local authorities.
+If these issues occur in large and regular numbers, this can disrupt settlements, and result in fines, loss of licenses, legal implications with local authorities.

 If you have questions about how to transform your online business and take it to the next level, our dedicated customer support is at your service.
-Simply drop us a line HERE.
+Simply drop us a message HERE.

 Did you like